 Her public hearing this week will be among the nine that House Democrats are holding with current and former administration officials who are tied to the matters they are probing.
 Although her testimony last month did not contain major revelations or accusations that hit at the core of the Democrats’ impeachment case, her interview provided lawmakers with technical details about how the aid was held up — and how the Ukraine hold diverged from the norm — and her televised hearing this week will allow her to repeat those details to the American public in real-time.

-As a top official overseeing US policy towards Ukraine, Cooper would have been involved with overseeing US military assistance to Kiev, assistance such as the $250 million aid package that was frozen by the Trump Administration despite the Pentagon’s recommendation that it go forward.
+As a top official overseeing US policy toward Ukraine, Cooper, who visited the country earlier this month as part of an official delegation traveling there, would have been involved with overseeing US military assistance to Kiev, assistance such as the $250 million aid package that was frozen by the Trump administration despite the Pentagon’s recommendation that it go forward.

 What motivated the White House to order that freeze has formed a central part of the impeachment inquiry into Trump.

-Earlier this month, the Pentagon’s chief legal officer requested that Defense Department agencies identify, preserve and collect any and all documents relating to the provision of security assistance to Kiev.
+Earlier in October, the Pentagon’s chief legal officer requested that Defense Department agencies identify, preserve and collect any and all documents relating to the provision of security assistance to Kiev.

 Cooper first joined the Department of Defense in 2001.
 She held a series of posts at the Pentagon before taking on her current assignment.

 She has been a vocal advocate for US support for Ukraine in the face of what she called the “threat from Russia,” telling an audience during a 2018 visit there that “going forward, the US intends to continue providing security assistance support to Ukraine across all domains, including maritime, by providing equipment to support its most critical operational needs.”